scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 The Scaleway provider is used to manage Scaleway resources.
 The provider needs to be configured with the proper credentials before it can be used.

 This is the documentation for the version `>= 1.11.0` of the provider.
-If you comes from `< v1.11.0`, checkout to migration guide.
+If you come from `< v1.11.0`, checkout to migration guide.

 [//]: # (TODO: Add migration guide link)